History of Ozarks in Timeline

 1964: The Wilderness Act

-In 1964, The Wilderness Act designated wilderness areas, including second-growth public forests like the Mark Twain National Forest.
+In 1964, The Wilderness Act designated wilderness areas "where the earth and its community of life are untrammeled by men, where man himself is a visitor and does not remain", including second growth public forests like the Mark Twain National Forest.

 1964: Publication of "Ozark Magic and Folklore"

-In 1964, Vance Randolph's book "Ozark Magic and Folklore" was published.
+In 1964, Vance Randolph's "Ozark Magic and Folklore" was published by Courier Dover Publications.

 Ozark Magic and Folklore